patwadeepak/task-tracker-react/README.md

 ## Introduction
-A simple to do or what I called is a Task Tracker App using React framework.
-Try it [here](https://patwadeepak.github.io/task-tracker-react/).
+A simple app to keep track of some tasks at hand developed using React.
+[Try here](https://patwadeepak.github.io/task-tracker-react/).<br>
 I have implemented the local storage feature.
-Meaning all data remains with your browser only.
+Meaning all data remains with your browser only.<br>
-Task Tracker will remember the tasks even if open it is opened after some days using same browser.
+Task Tracker will remember the tasks even if you open it after some days using same browser.

-One can actually use it regularly by just bookmarking the link in browser.
+#### Want to use it regularly ?
+Just bookmark it

 ## Purpose
-I made it for learning purpose and it works pretty well if you use it with a json server backend.
+I made it for learning purpose and it works pretty well you know.

 ## Usage
 Notice below lines of code in [`src\index.js`](https://github.com/patwadeepak/task-tracker-react/blob/master/src/index.js) -